casanovalx/better-control/README.md

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) for more details.

 <br>